yashprit/inspired-social/plugin/wp-content/plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.5.3 =
+* Now requires WordPress 3.4.
+* Fixed notices.

+= 1.5.2 =
+* ENHANCED: Better Frontend notice.
+* ENHANCED: Visitor messages can be written in Textareas.
+* ENHANCED: Allow other plugins to also add to the Terms columns.
+* FIX: Maintenance Mode uses your custom message for the 503 response.
+* Bug fixes.

+= 1.5.1 =
+* FIX: Hide Frontend Admin Bar.

+= 1.5.0 =
+* FIX: Maintenance Mode.

+= 1.4.9 =
+* NEW: System Information
+* NEW: Change WordPress "from" email address.
+* NEW: Screen Information in Help Tab.
+* ENHANCED: Site ID in Multisite.
+* ENHANCED: User message can now be filtered by browser.
+* ENHANCED: Remove Dashboard widget: Browser Upgrade Warning

 = 1.4.8 =
 * ENHANCED: Updated to latest version of Piklist Checker.